Full-Text Index Population

 To schedule an incremental population job

-The examples in this section use the Production.Document or HumanResources.JobCandidate table of the AdventureWorks sample database.
-For information about these tables, see document table and JobCandidate Table (AdventureWorks).
+The examples in this section use the Production.Document or HumanResources.JobCandidate table of the AdventureWorks2008R2 sample database.

 A. Creating a full-text index without running a full population

-The following example creates a full-text index on the Production.Document table of the AdventureWorks sample database.
+The following example creates a full-text index on the Production.Document table of the AdventureWorks2008R2 sample database.
 This example uses WITH CHANGE_TRACKING OFF, NO POPULATION to delay the initial full population.

 CREATE UNIQUE INDEX ui_ukDoc ON Production.Document(DocumentID); CREATE FULLTEXT CATALOG AW_Production_FTCat; CREATE FULLTEXT INDEX ON Production.Document ( Document --Full-text index column name TYPE COLUMN FileExtension --Name of column that contains file type information Language 1033 --1033 is LCID for the English language ) KEY INDEX ui_ukDoc ON AW_Production_FTCat WITH CHANGE_TRACKING OFF, NO POPULATION; GO